- Sampler

 - Expanding your Woovebox with the AKWF single cycle sample library (under Sampler)

-- Using a sample kit (under Using samples in your songs)
+- Using samples and kits in your songs